endlessm/grunt-electron-installer-flatpak/README.md

         └── index.js
 ```

-You now run `electron-packager` to build the app for Debian:
+You now run `electron-packager` to build the app for Flatpak:

 ```
 $ electron-packager . app --platform linux --arch x64 --out dist/